Sheriff's Citizen Patrol

 - Able to deal with sensitive information and maintain confidentiality

-Upon graduation from the Citizen Patrol Academy, members will be quickly integrated into the Citizen Patrol Program via a Field Training Officer program taught by deputies assigned to the Patrol Division and Citizen Patrol Members who have demonstrates they are capable of performing on the job training to new members of the Citizen Patrol Program.
+Upon graduation from the Citizen Patrol Academy, members will be quickly integrated into the Citizen Patrol Program via a Field Training Officer program taught by Citizen Patrol Members who have completed a minimum of 200 Citizen Patrol hours and have been selected for this position by the Citizen Patrol Lieutenant and Coordinator.

 To learn more about the Sheriff's Citizen Patrol download the tri-fold brochure located on the right.